Physical measures for nonlinear random walks on interval: Proof of the [t:random] stationary measures theorem

 provided $wu$ is also admissible.
 In other words, we concatenate $w$ and $u$.
 Obviously, $wC \subset C$.

 \begin{Prop} There exists~$0 < \lambda < 1$ such that for any~$w \in \{ w^{(1)}, w^{(2)} \}$ and for any cylinder~$C$ such that~$wu$ is admissible, we have

 \end{Prop}

 This is an obvious corollary of $\nu$ being a Markov measure.
 In fact, this proposition seems to hold for a much wider class of measures than the Markov ones.
 For instance, we suspect that it holds for all the measures which appear as SRB in smooth partially hyperbolic dynamics, and perhaps for all or a large class of Gibbs measures.
-It seems to be interesting on its own to determine the class of measures for which Prop.~\ref{p:measure_property} holds.
-Once one can prove Prop.~\ref{p:measure_property} for a larger class of measures, this will immediately generalize Thm.~\ref{t:markov_classification} to them.
+It seems to be interesting on its own to determine the class of measures for which Proposition~\ref{p:measure_property} holds.
+Once one can prove Proposition~\ref{p:measure_property} for a larger class of measures, this will immediately generalize Theorem~\ref{t:markov_classification} to them.